-SMFs may apply DNN based congestion control towards the UE by rejecting PDU Session Establishment/Modification Request messages towards a specific DNN, from the UE, with a back-off timer and the associated DNN.
+SMFs may apply DNN based congestion control towards the UE by rejecting PDU Session Establishment Request message, or PDU Session Modification Request message except for 3GPP PS Data Off status change reporting towards a specific DNN, from the UE, with a back-off timer and the associated DNN.
 The SMF may release PDU Sessions belonging to a congested DNN by sending a PDU Session Release Request message towards the UE with a back-off timer.
 If back-off timer is set in the PDU Session Release Request message then the cause "reactivation requested" should not be set.